maxpoletaev/gorender/README.md

-# GOXGL
+# goxgl

-A purely software (no OpenGL or DirectX) 3D rasterizer, that I’m trying to build to learn more about 3D graphics programming.
-It uses raylib for window management and input handling, but all the rendering is done from scratch.
+A purely software (no OpenGL or DirectX) 3D rasterizer, that I’m trying to build to learn something about 3D graphics.
+It uses raylib for window management and delivering pixels to the screen, but all the rendering is done from scratch in Go with no external libraries.

 ![screenshot](screenshot.png)

 ## Building

-For this, you may need a C compiler (gcc or clang) and additional dependencies required by raylib.
-See https://github.com/gen2brain/raylib-go#requirements for more details.
+For this, you may need a C compiler and additional dependencies required by raylib.
+See https://github.com/gen2brain/raylib-go#requirements for details.

 ```
 $ make build